-Barceloneta beach, (Platja de la Barceloneta in Catalan) Barcelona's #1 attraction with locals when the heat kicks in.
-Frank Gehry's 'Peix d'Or' bronze whale sculpture is just visible through the sea mist in April.
+Barcelona’s #1 attraction with locals when the heat kicks in, Barceloneta beach encompasses a one kilometre strip of user-friendly sand.
+In addition various odd sculptures including Frank Gehry’s 1992 ‘El Peix’ bronze whale sculpture – just visible through the sea mist in this April.

-Barceloneta beach is Blue Flag quality with facilities including a fine wide promenade crammed with action, lifeguards, Red Cross first aid stations, toilets and of course a mass of hawkers, bars and restaurants.
+The beach has Blue Flag quality water and offers facilities including a fine wide promenade crammed with action, lifeguards, Red Cross first aid stations, toilets and of course a mass of hawkers, bars and restaurants.

-The sand is moderately comfortable, the waters of the Mediterranean are cool, clean and reasonably calm as they are protected by spits of land.
+The sand is a little coarse but acceptably comfortable, the waters of the Mediterranean are cool, clean and reasonably calm as they are protected by spits of land.

 Beach-goers range from families, romancing couples, school groups, British hen parties in recovery position from the night before, singles getting some colour to strange solo men tanning their genitalia (not illegal in Spain).

-If you're prepared to walk, bike or tube (Metro Yellow Line) a bit further along the Passeig Maritim promenade then half a dozen other similar but less-crowded beaches hove into view after the Port Olimpic, starting with Icaria, Bogatell (Bogatell Metro stop) and La Mar Bella (Poblenou Metro stop, 20 mins walk) a popular nudist beach.
+If you’re prepared to walk, bike or tube (Metro Yellow Line) a bit further along the Passeig Maritim promenade half a dozen other similar but less-crowded beaches hove into view after the Port Olimpic.
+These run from Icaria, Bogatell (Bogatell Metro stop) to La Mar Bella (Poblenou Metro stop, 20 mins walk) a popular nudist beach.

 Alternatively catch a 30 minute train ride from Sants station down to the clean, well-organised and calm beaches of gay Sitges.